harsha-bhat/mongo-puppeteer-scraper/README.md

-# node-grab-screens
+# mongo-puppeteer
-Grab screenshots of websites by using headless chrome
+Scrape websites using puppeteer and save the results into MongoDB.

 <b>Setup Instructions: </b>
 1. Install dependencies